aspose-total/Aspose.Total-Products/total/en/cpp/conversion/word-to-xlam/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert WORD to XLAM or Online App" h2="Export WORD to XLAM via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting Word documents to Excel files is a common requirement for many businesses.
+It allows users to easily view and analyze data in a spreadsheet format.
+Additionally, Excel files are more secure than Word documents, making them ideal for sharing sensitive information.

+<h2>How Aspose.Total Helps for Word to XLAM Conversion</h2>

+Aspose.Total for C++ is a feature-rich, powerful and easy to use document manipulation and conversion API.
+It allows developers to easily include WORD to XLAM conversion feature within their C++ applications.
+The package includes two APIs, Aspose.Words for C++ and Aspose.Cells for C++.

+Aspose.Words for C++ is a powerful Word document processing API that enables developers to export WORD to HTML.
+It supports a wide range of features, including document creation, manipulation, conversion, rendering, and printing.
+It also supports a variety of file formats, including DOC, DOCX, ODT, RTF, HTML, and PDF.

+Aspose.Cells for C++ is an Excel spreadsheet processing API that enables developers to convert HTML to XLAM.
+It supports a wide range of features, including spreadsheet creation, manipulation, conversion, rendering, and printing.
+It also supports a variety of file formats, including XLS, XLSX, ODS, CSV, HTML, and PDF.

- You can include WORD to XLAM conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export WORD to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to XLAM.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+By using Aspose.Total for C++, developers can easily include WORD to XLAM conversion feature within their C++ applications.
+The package provides two powerful APIs that enable developers to export WORD to HTML and then convert HTML to XLAM.
+This makes it easy for developers to quickly and easily convert Word documents to Excel files.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}